codeclinic/wp-spamfree/trunk/readme.txt

 * Improved compatibility.

 = Updates / Documentation =
-For updates and documentation, visit the [homepage of the WP-SpamFree Plugin](http://www.hybrid6.com/webgeek/plugins/wp-spamfree/).
+For updates and documentation, visit the [homepage of the WP-SpamFree Plugin] (http://www.hybrid6.com/webgeek/plugins/wp-spamfree/).

 = WordPress Security Note =
 As with any WordPress plugin, for security reasons, you should only download plugins from the author's site and from official WordPress repositories.
 When other sites host a plugin that is developed by someone else, they may inject code into that could compromise the security of your blog.
 We cannot endorse a version of this that you may have downloaded from another site.
-If you have downloaded the "WP-SpamFree" plugin from another site, please download the current release from the [official WP-SpamFree site](http://www.hybrid6.com/webgeek/plugins/wp-spamfree/) or from the [official WP-SpamFree page on WordPress.org](http://wordpress.org/extend/plugins/wp-spamfree/).
+If you have downloaded the "WP-SpamFree" plugin from another site, please download the current release from the [official WP-SpamFree site] (http://www.hybrid6.com/webgeek/plugins/wp-spamfree/) or from the [official WP-SpamFree page on WordPress.org] (http://wordpress.org/extend/plugins/wp-spamfree/).